-In our last blog, we briefly touched on the importance of “embracing the outrageous” when it comes to your direct mail marketing campaign.
+In our last blog, we briefly touched on the importance of “embracing the outrageous” (shock them!) when it comes to your direct mail marketing campaign.
 The reason being, if your mailer looks exactly the same as everyone else’s, it’s going to be treated exactly the same; thrown away.

 If you really want your clients to read and appreciate your mailer, you’re going to have to get in touch with your creative side.